-They were excited about its potential, not to mention the one-half acre of land the house is sitting on.
-“That's unusual for Boston,” Pollina says.
+They were excited about its potential, not to mention the half acre of land the house sits on.
+“That's unusual for Boston," Alessandra Pollina says.
 “It's the biggest backyard ever."

-Four years and many renovations later, Pollina estimates her home in the Dorchester neighborhood is worth (drum roll, please) an epic56% more than it was when she bought it.
+Many years and renovations later, Pollina estimates her home in the Dorchester neighborhood is worth (drum roll, please) 56% more than it was when she bought it.
 Wow, talk about a return on investment.